 Study French in the heart of the Loire Valley.
 Angers is known as the cultural and economic hub of western France.
 The city of Angers boasts a lively historical town centre, a beautiful cathedral, a unique 12th Century fortress, and the world's longest tapestry.
+It is ranked among the top five French cities offering the best quality of life.
 A great number of parks, gardens, and open spaces grant the city an airy and graceful touch while numerous museums, theatres, and concert halls make the city a cultural centre.

 “CIDEF offers a high-quality academic experience to students from all over the world wishing to learn French.
 Opportunities to meet and make friends with other students and to compare ways of life are numerous.
 You learn how to communicate with people from all over the world

 At CIDEF, you will enter an intensive language program in French and be placed into the appropriate level courses based on your current language ability.
 More advanced speakers may also have the opportunity to take courses in French art history, history, culture, politics, philosophy, and literature, among others.

 Cultural activities are available and prices will vary according to the activities.
 Examples of cultural activities: Cookery lessons, wine and cheese lessons, visits of the châteaux of Angers and Brissac, museums in Angers, Cointreau museum, visit of a chocolate factory, Lafayette market, Loire boat trip, etc.

 2020-2021 Brochure here

 CIDEF is just one program offered by l'Université Catholique de l'Ouest (UCO).
 While you will study with other international students, UCO is a French university which serves around 8,000 students on its Angers campus.
 You will have plenty of opportunities to join in on campus activities and meet French students (and practice your French!).
 CIDEF also offers excursions to the following locations:

 - The Gulf of Morbihan

 - Giverny and Monet museum

 - Anjou troglodytic village